 When no debugger pod is connected to the 6-pin BDM interface connector, the internal pullup on BKGD chooses normal operating mode.
-When a debug pod is connected to BKGD it is possible to force the MCU into active background mode after reset.
-The specific conditions for forcing active background depend upon the HCS08 derivative (refer to the introduction to this Development Support section).
+When a development system is connected, it can pull both BKGD and RESET low, release RESET to select active background mode rather than normal operating mode, then release BKGD.
 It is not necessary to reset the target MCU to communicate with it through the background debug interface.